 The Process of Buying a Business

-There are some key steps to follow in the business search process:
+Key steps to follow in your business search process:

 Start with a self-assessment – Ask yourself why you want to buy a business.
 What types of work activities do you like and what kind of lifestyle do you want to pursue?
 It’s important to understand that there may be more work and longer hours for an owner in some industries.
 Be sure to include your family in the assessment.